TheFreiLab/RutheniumML/README.md

 * **data**: Contains all building blocks used in the study.
 "Tested" building blocks were used to train the models, "library" building blocks were used to build a library of 76,906,368 complexes.

 * **data/libraries**: Contains the library of 76,906,368 complexes with the corresponding antibacterial activity predictions from the SVM and MLP models.
-Since these files are too large for GitHub, they need to be generated locally or downloaded from [here](zenodo url).
+Since these files are too large for GitHub, they need to be generated locally or downloaded from [here](https://doi.org/10.5281/zenodo.8413660).
+Mind that this directory is not present in the repository.

 * **models**: Contains all the trained models.